ajahne/blog/_drafts/2020-9-1-update-jekyll-ruby-gems.md

 - `bundle install` installs what is currently in the `Gemlock.file`
   - If any errors happen when starting Jekyll, run the above command above **first**
 - Update specific gems with `bundler` (e.g. `bundle update <GEMNAME>`)
-- If you need to update Ruby run `rvm ruby --latest`
+- If you need to update Ruby run `rvm install ruby --latest`
 - Make sure dependencies align with the [GitHub pages dependency list](https://pages.github.com/versions/)

 # Jekyll